 - Download the combined, purified, and minified CSS.

-- Paste the code in your fallback critical CSS box.
+- Copy/paste the code into your fallback critical CSS setting.

 I wrote a detailed comparison between Asset CleanUp vs. Perfmatters.
 I personally use Perfmatters because the UI/UX is more user-friendly.
 However, the pro version of Asset CleanUp lets you unload custom CSS while the free version (and Perfmatters) can’t do this.